samplchallenges/samplchallenges.github.io/_roadmap/01_plans.md

 The SAMPL8 physical property challenge focuses on pKa and logD.
 Data just cleared legal review at GSK and the challenge is now live; see our [current challenges page for more details](https://samplchallenges.github.io/current/).

+### The SAMPL8 containerized challenges

+We are creating an automated arm of SAMPL challenges to run methods head-to-head without human intervention to work around what we learned in [SAMPL4](https://link.springer.com/article/10.1007%2Fs10822-013-9702-2) - that human knowledge can be a key factor influencing the success of a computational drug discovery method.
+To accomplish this, we will use containerized [Docker](https://www.docker.com/resources/what-container) methods.

 ## SAMPL9 plans (2022?)

 - Physical property challenge (likely on pKa with Paul Czodrowski; late 2020); whether we revisit logD again will depend on the outcomes of SAMPL7 and 8.